argumentcomputer/zk-light-clients/aptos/README.md

 The benchmarks for our various programs are located in the `light-client` crate folder.

-They are organized in the following way:

-- Each benchmark is located in the `benches` folder, and has a standalone binary crate dedicated to the execution of its related program.
-- The different benchmarks available from their respective crates can be invoked from our single entrypoint `executive.rs` file.

-The following benchmarks are available:
+Benchmarks can be classified in two distinct categories:

+- _end-to-end_: Those benchmarks are associated with programs that are meant to reproduce a production environment settings.
+They are meant to measure performance for a complete end-to-end flow.
+- _internals_: Those benchmarks are associated with programs that are solely meant for performance measurements on specific parts of the codebase.
+They are not meant to measure performance for, or reproduce a production environment settings.

+  ### End-to-end

 - `e2e`: Benchmark that will run a proof generation for the programs contained in `programs/ratchet/src/main.rs` and `programs/merkle/src/main.rs`.
 The goal here is to test the complete flow for our light client and get cycle count and proving time for it.
-- `ratchet`: Benchmark that will run a proof generation for the program contained in `programs/ratchet/src/main.rs`.
+- `epoch_change`: Benchmark that will run a proof generation for the program contained in `programs/epoch-change/src/main.rs`.
 This program will execute a hash for the received `ValidatorVerifier` to ensure that the signature is from the previous validator set, execute a `TrustedState::verify_and_ratchet_inner` and finally generate the hash for the verified `ValidatorVerifier`.
+- `inclusion`: Benchmark that will run a proof generation for the program contained in `programs/inclusion/src/main.rs`.
+It is meant to assess the cost of verifying a Merkle proof for a given leaf and a given root.

+### Internals

-- `sig: Benchmark that will run a proof generation for the program contained in `programs/signature-verification/src/main.rs`.
+- `sig: Benchmark that will run a proof generation for the program contained in `programs/benchmarks/signature-verification/src/main.rs`.
 This program mainly executes an aggregated signature verification for an aggregated signature and a set of public keys.
-- `bytes`: Benchmark that will run a proof generation for the program contained in `programs/bytes/src/main.rs`.
+- `bytes`: Benchmark that will run a proof generation for the program contained in `programs/benchmarks/bytes/src/main.rs`.
 It is meant to assess the cost of serializing and deserializing data structures of interest to us.
-- `merkle`: Benchmark that will run a proof generation for the program contained in `programs/merkle/src/main.rs`.
-It is meant to assess the cost of verifying a Merkle proof for a given leaf and a given root.

 The benchmark that is the closest to a production scenario is `e2e`.
 Most of the other benchmarks are more specific and are meant to assess the cost